From beautiful princesses to brave heroines, science fiction is the only place were we can enjoy stories about strong, capable and independant women.

-But thanks to the hard work and firm determination of great talented women and visionary men, things are beginning to change in benefit of equity for females and the entire humanity.
+But thanks to the hard work and firm determination of great talented female writers and visionary authors, things are beginning to change in benefit of equity for women and the entire humanity.

 These are the 10 women that changed science fiction forever!